 There is a park area attached to Masala Chowk.
 JDA, the local authority responsible for implementing this concept has plans to hold various musical and entertainment programs for the public in this park.

-Masala Chowk Timings – It opens at 9 AM.
+Masala Chowk’s opening time is 9 AM.
 There is no standard closing time since every outlet follows a different time.
 Generally, it is open between 9 AM to 10 PM.

-How to reach Masala Chowk?
-Masala Chowk is situated in Ram Niwas Garden, near Albert Hall museum.
-Reach Albert Hall Museum with the help of Google map and then walk in the south direction from its ticket counter, Masala Chowk will be on your left side.
+Jaipur Masala Chowk Address -Masala Chowk is situated in Ram Niwas Garden, near Albert Hall Museum.
+You can reach the Albert Hall Museum with the help of Google map and then head towards the south direction from its ticket counter, Masala Chowk will be on your left side.
 One can even walk down to Masala Chowk from Johari Bazaar within 12-18 minutes.

-Masala Chowk provides an authentic Jaipur experience and is worth a visit.
+Masala Chowk provides an authentic street food experience in Jaipur and is worth a visit.
 With its central location, the deal only gets sweeter!
-Your timing needs to be right to enjoy Masala Chowk experience.
+Your timing needs to be right to enjoy Masala Chowk’s experience.
 I recommend visiting Masala Chowk during the daytime or early evenings to avoid the crowd.
-It is best to combine it with a visit to Albert Hall Museum.
+It is best to combine it with a visit to the Albert Hall Museum.
 Masala Chowk is sure to keep your pocket happy with its affordable food price.

 Check out other interesting posts on Jaipur Food Guide